Murder of Roseann Quinn: Investigation and aftermath

 Ebb called Guest's therapist, Hadassah, in New York; she said that she would contact an attorney and would call him back as soon as possible.
 Shortly thereafter, she and the attorney called back; the attorney advised Ebb to put Guest on the first plane back to New York City.
 He also advised Ebb and Greenwood not to say a word about what Guest had told them.

 In mid-March, Ebb and Greenwood flew to New York City.
-It took more than two weeks to convince Guest to talk to the police, as Guest agonized over the fact that his information could send his friend Wilson to prison for life or to death row.
+It took more than two weeks to convince Guest to talk to the police.
+Guest agonized over the fact that his information could send his friend Wilson to prison for life or to death row.
 Guest's lawyer contacted the police and secured Guest's immunity in exchange for revealing Wilson's location.

 NYPD detectives Patrick Toomey and John Lafferty of the Fourth District Homicide Squad flew to Indiana, where, accompanied by Indianapolis Police Sgt.
-H. Greg Byrne, they arrested Wilson at his mother's house in Indianapolis.
+H. Greg Byrne, they arrested Wilson at his younger brother's apartment in downtown Indianapolis.
 Wilson was brought back to New York and was incarcerated in the Manhattan Detention Complex, known as the Tombs.

 After spending some weeks in the Tombs, Wilson was sent to Bellevue Hospital Center on April 19 to be tested for childhood brain damage, which his attorney planned to claim as part of an insanity defense.
 Wilson stayed at Bellevue for several weeks, but the tests were never administered, and he was eventually returned to the Tombs.
 Although he had been diagnosed as suicidal, the cells for the suicide watch were full, so Wilson was placed in a regular cell on the fourth floor.